 Impact

-Wazuh versions 4.0.0 through 4.14.2 contain a Remote Code Execution (RCE) vulnerability caused by deserialization of untrusted data (CWE-502).
-An attacker who obtains any access to a worker node can execute arbitrary code with root privileges on the master node, compromising the entire cluster.
+Wazuh 4.0.0 through 4.14.2 contain a Remote Code Execution vulnerability from deserialization of untrusted data, categorized as CWE-502.
+An attacker who gains any access to a worker node in a cluster deployment can inject malicious payloads during deserialization, leading to arbitrary code execution on the master node with root privileges.
+This compromise can allow full takeover of the entire cluster, impacting confidentiality, integrity, and availability.

 Affected Systems

-The affected product is Wazuh, specifically deployments using the cluster mode (master/worker architecture).
-All versions from 4.0.0 up to and including 4.14.2 are impacted; version 4.14.3 and later contain the fix.
+The affected product is Wazuh, specifically versions 4.0.0 to 4.14.2 used in cluster mode.
+All deployments using the master/worker architecture are vulnerable, while version 4.14.3 and later contain the fix.

 Risk and Exploitability